gahr/tol/README.md

 Hello

-The -v (and -p) switches makes tol print the result of the following expression.
+The -p switches makes tol print the result of the following expression.

-$ ./tol -v 'expr {1+2}'
+$ ./tol -p 'expr {1+2}'

 3